tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 exported authenticators {{!I-D.ietf-tls-exported-authenticator}} in CERTIFICATE frames.
 Clients use a generic SNI for the underlying client-facing server TLS connection.
-Problems with this approach include: (1) one additional round trip before peer authentication, and (2) non-trivial application-layer dependencies and interaction.
+Problems with this approach include: (1) one additional round trip before peer authentication, (2) non-trivial application-layer dependencies and interaction, and (3) obtaining the generic SNI to bootstrap the connection.
 In contrast, encrypted SNI induces no additional round trip and operates below the application layer.

 # Total Client Hello Encryption